- Free reply within 15 minutes during business hours

 Q. Will the Portuguese (Brazilian) embassy / receiving authority accept your translation?

-Yes — our Portuguese (Brazilian) translations are produced by senior translator vetted by Thailand's Department of Consular Affairs and accepted by Thailand's MFA, the destination embassy and overseas registries.
-We process thousands of Death Certificate files every year.
+Yes — our Portuguese (Brazilian) translations are produced by senior translator vetted by Thailand's Department of Consular Affairs and are accepted by Thailand's Department of Consular Affairs (MFA), the destination embassy in Bangkok and overseas registries.
+Death Certificate files are part of our regular caseload, and if a file is refused because of a defect on our side we correct and re-file it at our own cost.

 Q. Is the translation valid for use in multiple Portuguese (Brazilian)-speaking countries?